JuanitaSmith/capstone_movie_recommendation/README.md

 ##### 2.2.1 links.csv

-This dataset enable us to join data from TMDB, IMDB and MovieLens together.
+This dataset enables us to join data from TMDB, IMDB and MovieLens together.
 In this project imdbId are used as the main unique identifier.

 * movielens_id: MovieLens ID